Custom QR Codes

 QR codes are great marketing tools.
 Below are a few ideas on how you could use a custom QR code to market your business.

 - Website: Direct customers to your website.

-- Business Card: Why not add a QR code to your business card with your website address, social media pages of simply contact information?
+- Business Card: Why not add a QR code to your business card with your website address, social media pages or contact information?

 - Emails / Newsletters: Add your QR code to your email signature or in your email newsletter (for mobile readers remember to also have a link to any information your QR code supplies).

 - Promotion: You can use QR codes with a link to the relevant web page on your site to run a promotion or contest or to highlight a new service you are offering.

 - Social Media: Use your QR code to direct customers to your social media pages e.g. facebook, twitter, Google +, LinkedIn etc.